Skip to Content

 For example, the SQL Server JDBC Driver, including its available JAR files, is available from Microsoft at Download Microsoft JDBC Driver for SQL Server.

-2. Copy the JAR file to the following recommended folder path: <JITTERBIT_HOME>/tomcat/drivers/lib/, replacing <JITTERBIT_HOME> with the Private Agent root directory.
-The Private Agent root directory is usually in one of these default locations:
+2. Copy the JAR file to the following recommended folder path: <JITTERBIT_HOME>/tomcat/drivers/lib/, replacing <JITTERBIT_HOME> with the private agent root directory.
+The private agent root directory is usually in one of these default locations:

 • Windows (Harmony): C:\Program Files\Jitterbit Agent\